fungs/taxator-tk/doc/fileformats.md

 # File formats

-The taxator-tk suite uses simple, text-based and, if possible, standard intermediate formats.
+The taxator-tk suite uses simple, text-based and, if possible, standard formats.
 Thereby, data can be easily transformed, edited, compressed and saved.

 ## Alignments